github/training-kit/README.md

 ## We :heart: Contributors Like You!

 **We’re eager to work with you**, our user community to improve these materials and develop new ones.
-Please check out our [CONTRIBUTING guide](https://github.com/github/training-kit/blob/master/CONTRIBUTING.md) for more information.
+Please check out our [CONTRIBUTING guide](https://github.com/github/training-kit/blob/master/CONTRIBUTING.md) for more information on getting started.

 ## Projects Used in Training-Kit